-- Zoom Windows or Mac Version 4.1.8826.0925 or higher
+- Zoom desktop client for Windows or macOS, 4.1.8826.0925 or higher

-Note that some older versions of Zoom, including Windows and Mac version 3.5.37712.0111 or higher, iOS version 3.5.37749.0111 or higher, and Android version 3.5.
-37712.0111, support End-to-end encrypted chats, but will not have full functionality.
+Note: Some older versions of Zoom, including Windows and Mac version 3.5.37712.0111 or higher, iOS version 3.5.37749.0111 or higher, and Android version 3.5.
+37712.0111, support advanced encrypted chats, but will not have full functionality.

-Enabling End-to-end encrypted chat
+Enabling advanced chat encryption

 - Sign in to the Zoom web portal.

-- Click Account Management > IM Management.
+- In the navigation menu, click Account Management then IM Management.

-- Click the IM Settings tab at the top of the page.
+- Click the IM Settings tab.

 If the setting is disabled, click the toggle to enable it.
 If a verification dialog displays, choose Turn On to verify the change.